-- Mode One-by-one, in which ifMail provides only an advice: the user reading a message is shown a hint on which category(ies) are likely to be its correct destination.
+- Mode One-by-one, in which ifMail provides only an advice: the user reading a message is shown a hint on which category(ies) are likely to be the correct destination of that message.
 By confirming or not confirming on each single message the (automatically) proposed categorization, the user provides relevance feedback, exploited by the system to update the relevant category profiles. - Mode Session, in which ifMail automatically categorizes all the messages received during the current day (we have assumed daily batches of fixed size including 15 messages per day).
 The user provides relevance feedback only after all these categorizations have been done.

 A first set of experiments concerned the comparison of these two modes of operation.
 The profiles associated to each folder were initially empty, and were incrementally built only through relevance feedback.
-Tab.
-2 illustrates the average (over all the available collections) of precision, recall, and F1 measure [22, 25], where the results obtained for each category are combined using the micro-average indicator [19].
+Table 2 illustrates the average (over all the available collections) of precision, recall, and F1 measure [31, 34], where the results obtained for each category are combined using the micro-average indicator [28].